A reader is getting frustrated with Gmail:

 If you want to hold onto a conversation, but not have it immediately visible in your inbox, your best bet is to move it to a folder.
 You could have either just a general save for later folder or one devoted to that particular topic or exchanges with that particular person.

 Here’s how to do it.
-Start by clicking the Settings gear at the top right of your inbox.
-Choose Settings from the drop-down menu.
+Start by clicking the Settings gear at the top right of your inbox and choosing See All Settings from the dropdown menu.

 Go to the Labels tab.
 A label functions like a folder in Gmail.